-Successful applicants under the HDLP will receive a conditional commitment of funding, the length of which will be determined by the project scope, timing, and approvals.
+Successful applicants under the HDLP will receive a conditional commitment of funding and must close on their loan within 90 days of RDA Board approval.
 The commitment will expire if the project has not obtained all required financial, legal, and regulatory approvals necessary for loan closing within the established funding commitment period.